- Central Park Community Center

 - Recreation Department Activities

-- Head Start programs, including Preschool, ESL classes and Saute culinary program and free meals for kids
+- Head Start programs, including Preschool, English as a Second Language (ESL) classes and Saute culinary program and free meals for kids

 - Community Garden, organized by International Rescue Committee's New Roots program